dollmetzer/colorflood/README.md

 - 5s after end of game, jump back to title

+- fixed music in title after first game

 Still to do:

-- No music in title after first game :-(
+- Win on last move is displayed as "you lost"

 - Short Lost or Won Melody at the end of level